hypergrok/chunkit/README.md

 ### Chunkit Core

-Chunkit Core is free open source software which handles primarily HTML.
-For more filetypes there is Chunkit Plus.
+Chunkit Core is free open source software which handles HTML.
+For other filetypes there is Chunkit Plus.

 ### Chunkit Plus